"Iron Lady" Thatcher mourned, but opponents celebrate

 Thatcher's final journey on April 17 will take her from a chapel inside the Palace of Westminster - where she deployed fearsome and forensic debating skills - to a St Paul's Cathedral where she will arrive on a gun carriage drawn by horses from Queen Elizabeth's artillery.

-Parliament will return from recess for a special session in her honor on Wednesday.
+Parliament will return from recess for a special session in her honour on Wednesday.

 The unyielding, outspoken Thatcher led her Conservative party to three election victories, governing from 1979 to 1990, the longest continuous term in office for a British premier in over 150 years.